Adownloader17/_Rakshak_/README.md

 ## Frontend (rakshak-ui)

-1. Open a new terminal and start the UI:
+The `rakshak-ui` folder contains a lightweight React + Vite demo that calls the local FastAPI backend (`http://127.0.0.1:8000` by default).
+The UI provides two tabs: XSS payload testing and URL phishing checks.

+### Quick start (development)

+From the repository root or within `rakshak-ui/`:

 ```powershell
 cd rakshak-ui